matejavulic/ebank2/README.md

 # Online banking application E-Bank 2
 # Disclaimer
 ***This project and its source code should be used for educational purposes only.***
-***A fictional names "Ebank", "Ebank 2" "E-bank", "E-bank 2", "Ebanka", "E-banka", "EBANKA", "EBANK", "E-BANKA", "E-BANK" as far as fictional bank logos and mottos have been used for illustration purpose only.***
+***Fictional names "Ebank", "Ebank 2" "E-bank", "E-bank 2", "Ebanka", "E-banka", "EBANKA", "EBANK", "E-BANKA", "E-BANK" as far as fictional bank logos and mottos have been used for illustration purpose only.***

 # Description
 This is a web application for online banking with all essential features.
 It allows registered users to manage their bank accounts, transfer funds, get a list of all past transactions, as well as to pay their utility bills.